capsule-corp-ternoa/ternoa-subql-dictionary/README.md

 # 🤔 Introduction

-The main function of the `dictionary` is for it to act as a middle man between the `Blockchain` and the `Indexer`.
-This allows the Indexer to query blocks' metadata from the dictionary.
+The Dictionary provide a glossary of data that pre indexes On-Chain events which drastically improves the Indexing performance.

-This allows one to query blocks for specific events and return the required blocks.
-For example : If one wants to fetch NFT creation events only, the `Indexer` will ask the dictionary for the corresponding blocks therefore only returing blocks where NFT creation took place (5, 9, 32 etc.) instead of all blocks (1 - 100).
+The main function of the `Dictionary` is for it to act as a middle man between the `Blockchain` and the `Indexer`.
+This allows the Indexer to query a blocks metadata from the dictionary allowing one to query blocks for specific events and return the required blocks.

-This provide a glossary of data that pre indexes On-Chain events which drastically improves the Indexing performance.
+For example : If one wants to fetch `NFT creation` events only, the `Indexer` will ask the dictionary for the corresponding blocks therefore only returing blocks where NFT creation took place (5, 9, 32 etc.) instead of all blocks (1 - 100).

 ## Installation